 Add in or take out metrics based on your needs.
 But ideally, using all these metrics will provide insight into your trading and highlight where you need to improve.

-The EURUSD Day Trading Course covers an entire method of trading, including patterns to watch for that occur almost every day, multiple times per day, establishing your plan, getting in the zone and staying there, and loads of other insights on day trading forex.
+The Price Action Stock Day Trading Course covers an entire method of trading, including patterns to watch for that occur multiple times per day, establishing your plan, getting in the zone and staying there, and loads of other insights on day trading stocks.

 Using the Trade Log for Trading Improvement